jackyhohs/jackyhohs.github.io/blog/_posts/2021-06-10-Learning-Data-Analysis-My-Plan.md

 excerpt_separator: <!--more-->
 ---

 After a long period of job searching for a job without any success and getting burnt out, I decided to focus on picking up some new skills.
 I looked towards data analysis as some of the skills overlapped with what I had already learned as a student.
 So I began researching on the essential skills that a data analyst should have.
+Maybe I won't start off as a data analyst, but it seems a lot of these skills are used in other tech-related roles so the learning will still be useful.

-And the skills I've found are:
+The skills I've found in my search are:

 - Python/R Programming
     - Pandas, Matplotlib, NumPy (for Python)